LOOIENTING07/computing-work/README.md

 Blind in the gloom and doom of happiness destroyed

-Suddenly a lone figure stood on the pavement, looking shrewd Below a
+Suddenly a lone figure stood on the pavement, looking shrewd Below a lampost it stood shivering, too cold to find food

-aww the sparrow is so cute